-Where major projects have been interrupted or cancelled, do the local laws provide any protection for unpaid contractors who have performed work?
+25 Where major projects have been interrupted or cancelled, do the local laws provide any protection for unpaid contractors who have performed work?

-As mentioned in question 22, contractors are afforded some protection by virtue of the payment dispute procedure set out under section 6 of the CCA.
+Contractors are afforded some protection by virtue of the payment dispute procedure set out under section 6 of the CCA.